sdicgdev/svg-icon-guidelines/README.md

 * https://github.com/jonathantneal/svg4everybody is a polyfill for using inline SVG in ie8-11.
 * source icons come from http://icomoon.io or https://github.com/google/material-design-icons
 * 48x48 default size, but can be any size
-* each icon is contained in a <symbol> tag, which together make up the spritesheet (pg-icons.svg)
+* each icon is contained in a <symbol> tag, which together make up the spritemap
 * each icon is summoned with an <svg> tag containing a <use> tag that points to the id of the desired icon
 * "icon-xxxxx" classes are for styling individual icons. they live in sass/_pg-icons.scss, and must be included on the <svg> tag or they won't work.
 * SVG has special CSS attributes, filters and behaviors.
 *To change an icon's color use "fill" instead of "color" *Use "stroke: " to outline the whole symbol.
 ----------------------
 ##todo:
-add sample index.html
+* add sample index.html
-add sample icons
+* add sample icons
-add sample css
+* add sample css